fseonline/WordPress-Expert-Agent-XML-Feed/readme.txt

 = How do I know that the XML feed is working? =

 After you've specified your FTP server and login details which Expert Agent will have provided, you will have to click the button 'Fetch XML File'.
-Afterwards, a prompt below the button will appear, and will mention if the file download is successful.
+Afterwards, a successful notice should appear, and will mention if the file download is successful.

 = Is this the official plugin from Expert Agent? =